wagnerck/linux-articles/LUKS and Clevis.md

 Let's start with explaining what LUKS is in the first place.
 Linux Unified Key Setup (LUKS) is a specification for drive encryption that allows the use of multiple decryption keys for the same volume, and the changing of those keys without having to re-encrypt the drive.
 This lets a drive be unlocked in multiple ways, like using as a manually-entered passphrase, or a decryption key retrieved from a Trusted Platform Module.

 The TPM is a piece of hardware, embedded in nearly all modern PCs, that allows for the secure storage and retrieval of encryption and decryption keys.
-It includes a feature called Platform Configuration Registers (PCRs), which indicate the current security status of the hardware: whether Secure Boot is on or off, the presence of specific hardware configuration details, the version of the firmware, the boot loader setup, and many other measurements of the state of the system.
+It includes a feature called Platform Configuration Registers (PCRs), which use a cryptographic hash value to indicate the current security status of the hardware: whether Secure Boot is on or off, the presence of specific hardware configuration details, the version of the firmware, the boot loader setup, and many other measurements of the state of the system.

 Like everything related to cryptography, this is extremely complicated in its implementation, but in short: a decryption key stored in the TPM can be sealed behind a specific set of PCRs, so that if aspects of the system change, that key will no longer be available.
 For example, if a decryption key is sealed behind the status of Secure Boot (as in the command in the quick install), and Secure Boot is then later disabled, then the TPM will no longer deliver the key.